 - Cut the armhole seam allowance to the yellow dot, but not completely through.

 - Cut the red line from the side seam to the apex, but not completely through.

 Anchor the main piece while you shift the side seam down and right.
 Keep the pattern flat.
 The amount you create between the green lines should be half the amount you need.
 Keep the green lines parallel to each other.
 When you have that piece in place, anchor it and shift the blue one down until it matches at the hem.

 When you have your pieces in the right position, fill the gaps with extra pattern paper and tape them down.

-When you’d do an FBA on a bodice with a bust dart, you would now have a larger bust dart then before.
+If you would do an FBA on a bodice with a bust dart, you would now have a larger bust dart then before.
 In this case we have created a dart where there wasn’t any.
 You have two options: you can redraft the dart and sew it, or you can eliminate the dart altogether.
 If you have added a lot in this FBA it might be best to leave the dart.
+Even in knits you can leave the dart in.
 It will give you a shirt that curves with your body instead of creating a boxy shape.
 But it’s a matter of personal preference, eliminating the dart might be preferable if you don’t want to break up a pattern in your fabric for instance.

 If you want to keep the dart continue to Step 4, if not then continue to Step 5.

 If you want to keep the dart, you have to redraft it.
 Draft two lines from the apex towards the side seam.
 Now make this triangle smaller, so the point is between 1 and 2″ (2.5-5 cm) away from your apex.
 Add a dart hat at the side seam so the side seam will line up when you sew the dart.
 This is the dart that you’ll sew.
 The grey areas in the illustration show where you’ve added room by making this adjustment.